Esri/offline-editor-js/README.md

 ##Features

+* Override the applyEdits() method.
+* Can store base map tiles for offline pan and zoom.
 * Automatic offline/online detection.
 Once an offline condition exists the library starts storing the edits.
 And, as soon as it reconnects it will submit the updates.
 * Can store dozens or hundreds of edits.
 * Currently works with Points, Polylines and Polygons.
 * Indexes edits for successful/unsuccessful update validation as well as for more advanced workflows.
 * Monitors available storage and is configured by default to stop edits at a maximum threshold and alert that the threshold has been reached.
 This is intended to help prevent data loss.

-##API
+##OfflineStore Library

 ####OfflineStore(/\* Map \*/ map)
 * Constructor.
 Requires a reference to an ArcGIS API for JavaScript Map.

 ####applyEdits(/\* Graphic \*/ graphic,/\* FeatureLayer \*/ layer, /\* String \*/ enumValue)
 * Method.
+Overrides FeatureLayer.applyEdits().

 ####getStore()
-* Returns an array of Graphics.
+* Returns an array of Graphics from localStorage.

 ####getLocalStoreIndex()
 * Returns the index as an array of JSON objects.
-The objects are constructor like this:
+An internal index is used to keep track of adds, deletes and updates.
+The objects are constructed like this:

 		{"id": object610,"type":"add","success":"true"}